skochv04/PBD-Project/Readme.md

 # 🎓 Learning Platform DB

 A database model for a hybrid learning platform, developed during the Database Systems course in the 3rd year of university studies.
-Designed in **MS SQL Server**, including tables, relationships, procedures, functions, triggers, indexes.
+Designed in **MS SQL Server**, including tables, relationships, procedures, functions, triggers, indexes and roles.

 ## 👥 Team Members:
 - **Stas Kochevenko** | skochv04@gmail.com